Native People’s Caravan, 50th anniversary

 The other two speakers featured in the webinar were Clayton Shirt, now recognized as an Elder who at the age of seven – as Vern Harper’s son – was also part of the Caravan, and Jonathin Rudin, of Aboriginal Legal Services in Toronto, who worked with Harper in later decades.

-As mentioned, this post is currently ‘bare-bones’, made public to have available for immediate access … but there is a significant amount of additional sources I will be adding in the next day or two.
+As mentioned, this post is currently ‘bare-bones’, made public to have available for immediate access … but there is a significant amount of additional sources I will be adding in the next few days.

-Also, any further contributions of content suggestions can be added as comments, below.
+Also, any further contributions of content suggestions can be added as comments, below this post.

 Leave a Reply